Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Ablation Studies

-As the model progresses to deeper layers (Layers 3–6), the similarity matrices exhibit increasingly smooth and uniformly distributed patterns.
+As the model progresses to deeper layers (Layers 3--6), the similarity matrices exhibit increasingly smooth and uniformly distributed patterns.
 Elevated similarity is observed even between distant patches, indicating a transition from localized representations toward more global and abstract ones.
-At this stage, the model begins to integrate information across the entire sequence, allowing it to capture long-range dependencies, overarching trends and periodic structures.
+At this stage, the model begins to integrate information across the entire sequence, allowing it to capture long-range dependencies, overarching trends structures.
 This layer-wise transition, from local pattern extraction in the shallow layers to global temporal abstraction in the deeper layers, is well aligned with the architectural design of Logo-LLM.
 In particular, we employ a Local Mixer on early-layer outputs to effectively capture short-term local variations, and a Global Mixer on the deeper-layer representations to model long-range dependencies.
-This hierarchical decomposition enables Logo-LLM to learn temporal dynamics at multiple scales, enhancing its ability to respond to short-term fluctuations while maintaining robust long-range forecasting capabilities.
-More visualizations of CALF \cite{liu2025calf} and Time-LLM \cite{jin2023timellm} representations can be seen in Appendix \ref{more-global}.
+This hierarchical decomposition enables Logo-LLM to learn temporal dynamics at multiple scales, enhancing its ability to respond to short-term fluctuations while maintaining long-range forecasting capabilities.

+\textbf{Time Cost Analysis.} We conducted experiments about time cost on two datasets: Weather and ETTh1, and the input and prediction lengths are set to 96 and 720, respectively.
+The batch size is set to 1 and we test all models on same GPU.
+As shown in Table \ref{tab:time}, Logo-LLM shows significant improvements in both efficiency and accuracy compared to CALF (~\cite{liu2025calf}) and Time-LLM (~\cite{jin2023timellm}).
+Moreover, Logo-LLM performs more fine-grained modeling of local and global temporal features than GPT4TS (~\cite{zhou2023onefitsall}).
+Although this leads to a marginal increase in inference latency, it results in a greater improvement in predictive performance.